| To read Snake Strides and Shimmers In — Year 4723, click here.

 friends, the Mid-Autumn Festival has all the ingredients to awaken

+the senses and taste buds.
 For me, one of the key attractions for a family gathering is

 a hearty meal and the Mid-Autumn Festival dinner never fails